jesselpalmer/joyful-javascript/README.md

 console.log(carPricesAfterTax); // Output: 189000
 ```

 Now we are cooking!
-We can separate out the callback functions to make things a little easier to read.
+We can separate the callback functions to make things a little easier to read.

 ```javascript
 const addSalesTax = price => price * 1.05;